-There is another point worth speculating here.
+There is another point worth speculating on here.
 I say speculating because I don’t want to generalize too much based on a lack of comments.
-However, the idea of reading photographs, spending time to review them and then offer considered comments seem to go against the current common online photographic culture where “congrats,” or “great shot” are deemed enough and appropriate.
+However, the idea of reading photographs, spending the time to review them, and then offering considered comments seem to go against the current common online photographic culture where “congrats,” or “great shot” are deemed enough and appropriate.

-One of the photographers on the list, Ray Metzker passed away about 10 days ago and in New York Times they happened to use the same photograph of the kayaker in Frankfurt.
+One of the photographers on the list, Ray Metzker passed away about 10 days ago and in the New York Times, they happened to use the same photograph of the kayaker in Frankfurt.
 So, I will start with that.
-The formal symmetry and the stark graphic nature of the photograph is gently disturbed by the slightly curving rope and the slightly asymmetric positioning of the rower’s hands.
-The cut off of the kayak touches it to the frame thus assigning it even greater importance.
+The formal symmetry and the stark graphic nature of the photograph are gently disturbed by the slightly curving rope and the slightly asymmetric positioning of the rower’s hands.
+The cut-off of the kayak touches it to the frame thus assigning it even greater importance.

 Josef Sudek mainly photographed in his hometown Prague and was known as the Poet of Prague.
 His photograph of Saint Vitus is one of many he took of the cathedral and is certainly a very strong architectural photograph in his lyric style.
 I also wanted to include this photograph because of the strongly visible shafts of light which owe their strong presence to the ongoing construction and accompanying dust in the environment.
 His control of the highlight and shadow detail is quite remarkable.

 Lee Friedlander is one of the great names of street photography and he delights in juxtaposing elements to give the viewer a double-take.
 In photographing this rather elaborate house, he hides the main structure behind a spring-flowering tree and then hides its trunk behind a lamppost as if the lamppost were blooming.
-Also note that the lamppost is exactly in the middle of the frame.
+Also, note that the lamppost is exactly in the middle of the frame.
 Oh-no!

 The buildings that would normally be considered tall, with 10-20 stories look simply dwarfed by the likes of the Chrysler Building and the perspective.
 The inclusion of the Chrysler Building is probably not accidental as Margaret Bourke-White had her studio on the 61st floor, above the gargoyles.
 You can find her photographs of the gargoyles as well as photographs showing her on top of them.
 Brave woman!